HarfoucheLab/Enabling-technologies-for-innovating-plant-science-experiences-in-the-metaverse/2- Gamification_LEGO XyloTron AI system/README.md

 5. Log in with your VRChat account credentials within the Control Panel.
 6. Fill in the required information, such as the name and description of your world.
 7. Click on the "Build & Publish" button to start the upload process.
-8. Unity will compile the scene and upload
+8. Unity will compile the scene and upload.

 ## Citation